Stereoboard Talk To Mark Gardener About Ride, Solo Work, Collaborations And Football (Interview)

 I've always hated the ‘business’ side of things and I think that the music business is soul destroying and brutal and deserved to crumble as it now has.
 I headed to rural medieval France to be far away from all of that and to detox from everything.
 I lived in a very small barn in the middle of a walnut orchard in the middle of the medieval wilds of Le Lot.
 It was one of my better moves actually, as after two years of that life plus six months travelling around between ashrams and shacks in southern India I felt refuelled and very positive again about making music and at last going solo.
 I wrote many songs in the barn and India which became a big part of my 'These Beautiful Ghosts' solo album.
 I played my first proper solo concert around 2003 at South by Southwest and was amazed by the response and before I knew it I was doing a US solo tour – since then, I have not really stopped making music and playing shows.

+Another collaboration was ‘Monkey Powder’ with criminally undervalued band The Brian Jonestown Massacre – what was Anton Newcombe like to work with?
 I've known Anton and the BJM guys for a long time.
 They came to the first Ride show that we played in San Francisco back in 1990.
 Anton is a close friend and somebody I admire and have a lot of time for - BJM have always kept it raw, real and interesting.
 I recorded the track 'Monkey Powder' spontaneously as a 1st take reaction to working in the studio with Anton in Iceland after being in a bar with him for three days and nights!
 It was an Icelandic blast!

+Of all those fantastic Ride moments (and tracks), what is the most memorable moment you had during this time and what is your favourite Ride track?
 Lots of the early shows were really memorable with Ride - at that time we were just growing rapidly and playing bigger and bigger shows.
 The 1st US tour with Ride was a blast as well as the first tours of Japan and Australia, and certainly shows such as our 1992 Reading performance playing just before Public Enemy closed the night - plus our Glastonbury shows - were very memorable to me.
 I don't really know what my favourite Ride song is but playing live it always used to be Leave Them All Behind, as this, along with a few other songs in the set, gave me a transcendental kind of taking off with the crowd feeling!

+You’ve played a huge range of venues, from those festivals at Reading and Glastonbury with Ride to pubs and clubs as a solo artist – do you find the excitement and adrenalin rush the same wherever you play, or do the bigger venues provoke much bigger bouts of nervousness?
 I'd have to say that playing to 50,000 people and being the last band on at festivals such as Reading evokes an extreme kind of nervous adrenalin rush which is a feeling I hate before you perform, but I love the feeling during and after the concert is played.
 Playing smaller solo shows can also be very intimidating and exciting as there is no place or band to hide behind so you have to be bang on.
 Whatever the venue, I always get that strange nervousness before going on stage and the adrenalin rush during and after.

+You’re a season ticket holder for Oxford United – it must be tough having witnessed first hand the decline in their fortunes since their heyday in the 80’s and 90’s?
 Sir Alex Ferguson’s 1st game in charge of Man Utd was at the Manor playing Oxford United and Oxford beat them 2-0.
 I was there – I started watching Oxford when I was six years old as my dad took me.
 They were amazing times; the decline was tough but in a way, since we bottomed out and fell into the Conference, we have been on a steady rise ever since, so as tough as it can be I actually really enjoy lower league football and the feeling that Oxford are slowly on the rise again.
 These teams are closer to the supporters and the leagues are far more unpredictable and interesting than the Premier League.
 I know that most of the money I'm paying is going to the club and the players rather than some multi-millionaire's world business interests.
 I enjoy watching the top UK clubs on Match of the Day and sometimes a Champions League game but OUFC will always be the team that I follow, watch live and support.
 There are many big clubs in the lower leagues who were once in the Championship or Premier League.
 I also admire clubs such as Crewe who are small but consistently bring through great players and more than hold their own on very small budgets.

+If there was 1 person (dead or alive) that you could collaborate with, who would it be and why?
 Laurel and Hardy would be my number one choice.
 I could not think of a more entertaining studio session and I would have loved to have met those guys.

 Mark Gardener was talking to Graeme Marsh on behalf of Stereoboard.
-Check out Mark’s all-time favourite tracks/albums/artists/gig at criticalwax.com‘QuestionTime’.
+Check out Mark’s all-time favourite tracks/albums/artists/gig at criticalwax.com, ‘QuestionTime’.

 NOTE FROM THE EDITOR